 - using mainly cold water is fine but maintain your washer by running a hot cycle as your last cycle on wash day and even an extra rinse if doing especially soiled laundry.

 - Clean the filter.
 The filter can be partially plugged to slow the drain of water to cause problems.

-Finally, front loaders require a special high efficiency (HE) detergent.
+- Finally, HE washers require a special high efficiency (low sudsing) detergent.
 They also require a lot less of this special detergent than you’re probably used to using.
 Follow the manufacturer’s instructions and measure carefully.
 Detergent mistakes can cause over-sudsing and poor rinsing, both of which can cause washer odor.